Fix N+1 Queries Without Eager Loading Using SQL Subqueries

 That's it, we're done.
 Let's reload the page and check out the results.

-Subquery SQL Profile
+SubQuery SQL Profile

 After using a subquery, here're the results: